 a Device receiving an Activate Firmware Command shall calculate a Hash over the Manufacturer Image it holds and ensure the Hash so calculated matches that in the Activate Firmware Command, before the Device attempts to activate the corresponding Manufacturer Image.

+For PPMID the firmware image is delivered to the Communications Hub and transferred to the target Device.
+Upon successful transfer of the firmware image the Communications Hub instructs the PPMID to activate the firmware image.

 The GBCS does not constrain the mechanisms used by Device manufacturers to ensure that only valid Manufacturer Images are activated on Devices manufactured by them.
 The GBCS does require that the manufacturer information related to a Manufacturer Image is made available, so that the Upgrade Image and the ZigBee Over-The-Air (OTA) Header can be provided when requesting distribution of an image.

 In common with other Messages, the GBCS shall not constrain the mechanisms by which the firmware Messages are transported to the Communications Hub.
 The GBCS constrains HAN transport mechanisms to those provided by ZSE.